dourmiah/skincheck/architecture/02_train_code/00_templates/getting_started.md

     ...
     mlflow.log_metric("load_data_time", time.time() - start_time)
     ```
-    It is best not to touch these lines and ensure that the returned values are the same as those in the template.
+    It is best not to touch these lines and ensure that the returned values are the same as those in the template (use the hints if needed)

     1. `__init__` method
-        * save additional parameters if any
+        * save additional parameters here if any
         * see in `main` how to instantiate a `ModelTrainer` class object before invoking `.run()`

     1. `load_data()` method